jayantsingh123/course-dbt/greenery/README_WEEK2.md

 Question 3.
 Create marts folder with suitable models.

 Response: For product mart, we have created the fact table, fact_page_views.sql.
-It can help to answer following questions; how to the products compare in page views on a daily basis, as well as how do the products compare in terms of orders placed on daily basis.
+It can help to answer following questions; how do the products compare in page views on a daily basis, as well as how do the products compare in terms of orders placed on daily basis.

      sql:     with page_view as (